astropy/saba/docs/examples_basic.rst

 .. |asb| replace:: astropysherpa_bridge
-.. |sherpa| replace:: `~sherpa`

 How to use SherpaFitter
 =======================

 I'll show you our API for the bridge.
-Firstly lets import the `SherpaFitter <../sherpafitter.html#astrosherpa_bridge.SherpaFitter>`_ class which is the interface with |sherpa|'s fitting routines.
+Firstly lets import the `SherpaFitter <sherpafitter.html#astrosherpa_bridge.SherpaFitter>`_ class which is the interface with `sherpa`'s fitting routines.
-`SherpaFitter` is available through astropy
-So it can be imported by:
+`SherpaFitter` is available through `astropy.modeling.fitting` so it can be imported by:

 .. code-block:: ipython